logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     from hops import tflauncher
     tflauncher.launch(spark, wrapper)

-**Accessing datasets in the Python or PySpark kernel**
+**Accessing datasets in Python or PySpark kernels**

-If you are using a framework such as TensorFlow you can read data directly from your project, since it is an HDFS filesystem which TensorFlow supports.
+If you are using a framework such as TensorFlow you can read data directly from your project, since TensorFlow supports the HDFS filesystem and therefore HopsFS.

-This section is directed towards users which want to use other frameworks such as PyTorch or Theano that does not support directly reading from HDFS, in this case the solution is to download the datasets to the executor running your code and then feed it in your program.
+This section is directed towards users that may want to use other frameworks such as *PyTorch* or *Theano* that do not support directly reading from HDFS.
+In this case the solution is to download the datasets to the executor running your code and then feed it in your program.
-In order to easily copy datasets to and from your executor's working space and your HopsWorks project the ``hdfs.copy_from_project`` and ``hdfs.copy_to_project`` should be used.
+In order to easily copy datasets to and from your executor's working space and your HopsWorks projec, the ``hdfs.copy_from_project`` and ``hdfs.copy_to_project`` functions should be used.

 ::